 The proposed changes to the white collar exemptions of the Fair Labor Standards Act (FLSA) are looming large in the minds of many employers.
-These rules, proposed in June 2015 and expected to be finalized sometime in 2016, could more than double the salary threshold for workers otherwise eligible for a white collar exemption from minimum wage and overtime requirements under the FLSA.
+These rules, proposed in June 2015 and finalized on May 18, 2016, more than double the salary threshold for workers otherwise eligible for a white collar exemption from minimum wage and overtime requirements under the FLSA.